Maryland Thoroughbred Hall of Fame

 Foaled at Country Life Farm, Bel Air, Md.

-No Maryland-bred has every accomplished more than Cigar.
+No Maryland-bred has ever accomplished more than Cigar.
 The Allen Paulson homebred, foaled at Country Life Farm in Bel Air, Md., in 1990, is one of only two Maryland-breds ever to be named the nation’s Horse of the Year.
 The other was Challedon, who reigned in 1939 and ’40.

 A standout even among those who have been accorded the nation’s highest honor, Cigar became the first undefeated Horse of the Year since Spectacular Bid 15 years earlier after his magical season of 1995.
 A perfect 10-for 10, racing from coast-to-coast, he captured eight Grade 1 stakes, including the Pimlico Special, Jockey Club Gold Cup and Hollywood Gold Cup, and concluded his year with a dominating score in the Grade 1 Breeders’ Cup Classic at Belmont Park.
 He set a single-season earnings mark of $4,819,800 and earned world-wide respect.
 Europe’s International Classifications were extended for the first time to include North American runners, and the Maryland-bred was assigned top weight of 132 pounds.